 1. All reviews should not exceed 500 words.

 2. Please limit reviews to a single, current monograph.
+We are unable to reach out to publishers and ask for review copies for unsolicited reviews.

 3. We do not publish reviews of work by the editors.